-Introducing our new monthly webinar series, we’ll be kicking off in June with a high-altitude look at how we help support survivors of trauma when the world itself is going through a time of trauma.
+Part 1 of our webinar series ‘Working with Trauma’ begins with a high-altitude look at how we help support survivors of trauma when the world itself is going through a time of trauma.
 The aim is to provide a supportive, safe and stabilising space in which we can explore how the current coronavirus crisis is affecting both professionals and survivors alike, how we can reregulate and reintegrate, and how we can continue to work safely with trauma even in a time of trauma.

-In this first episode, Carolyn will be providing a framework for understanding trauma, past and present, and how it relates to the current situation:
+In this first episode, Carolyn provides a framework for understanding trauma, past and present, and how it relates to the current situation:

 - What are the dynamics of trauma and how are they currently playing out?